• Skip to primary navigation

 Instructions

 • Measure the flour in a large bowl.
-In the centre, add the sugar, softened butter, lemon zest, honey and salt.
-Mix all together well with the tips of your fingers until the mixture resembles breadcrumbs (or sand - sable - as the French say) then add the egg yolks.
+Add the sugar, cold butter, lemon zest, honey and salt.
+Mix all together well with the tips of your fingers until the mixture resembles breadcrumbs (or sand - sable in French) then add the egg yolks.

-• Alternatively, if you have a stand mixer, mix all the ingredients together for a couple of minutes maximum until well blended together.
+Alternatively, if you have a stand mixer, mix all the ingredients together (using softened butter) for a couple of minutes maximum until well blended together.

-• Split the dough into 2, cover with cling film and set aside in the fridge for 30 minutes.
+• Split the dough into 2, cover with cling film and chill in the fridge for 30 minutes.

-• Leave the cookies to cool on the tray for a couple of minutes (this will make it easier to remove them) then cool on a wire rack.
+• Leave the cookies to cool on the tray for a couple of minutes then carefully transfer them with a pie slice (they'll still be soft and fragile) to a wire tray to cool and crisp up.

 Notes